New Remote Work Strategies To Help Your Remote Team Thrive

 - Asynchronous communication channels where teams can have detailed, ad-hoc, and long-drawn discussions about things that don’t require urgent or real-time response.

 - Synchronous communication mainly includes video calls, audio calls, and instant messages that require real-time response.
-This is mainly reserved for urgent discussions, team meetings, and one on one conversations
+This is mainly reserved for urgent discussions, virtual team meetings, and one on one conversations

 - Project management to track, manage and assign all the projects and tasks